How to handle Damaged, Defective, and Recalled Batteries

 • Damaged lithium metal or lithium-ion batteries must be placed in special DDR containers for disposal, on hand at select Call2Recycle drop-off sites.
 Proceed to step 2

-If you are unable to determine the battery chemistry using the label or original packaging, please contact Call2Recycle Customer Service 1.888.224.9764 for assistance.
+If you are unable to determine the battery chemistry using the label or original packaging, please contact Call2Recycle Customer Service [email protected] or by phone at 1.888.224.9764 for assistance.

 2. Arrange safe temporary storage